 Created: January 2013

-The policy principally relates to children, but it is important to note that the principles set out here relate to positive relationships and behaviour of all; this includes staff in relation to a bullying or racist incident
+The policy principally relates to children, but it is important to note that the principles set out here relate to positive relationships and behaviour of all; this includes staff in relation to a bullying or racist incident.
+The school makes reasonable adjustments in behaviour issues related to pupils with SEND.

 The policy follows the recommendations and principles set out by the Department for Education